 Although it can be difficult to remain completely objective during the selection and interview process, leveraging an interview rubric or scorecard can make it easier.

-As Ben Datner explains in his recent Harvard Business Review article:
+As Ben Datner explains in the Harvard Business Review:

 An interview scorecard can provide a quantitative basis for comparison between interviewers, enabling you to validate your perceptions with your colleagues and learn where your ratings may be outside of the norm.